 Accessibility and Room Considerations

-An Introduction to Organic Chemistry Professor decided to use Buzz Groups to introduce students to volatile organic compounds.
-He broke students into groups of five and gave them three prompts: (1) Name some common chemical components in your household.
+An Introduction to Organic Chemistry Professor used Buzz Groups to introduce students to volatile organic compounds.
+He divided students into groups of five and gave them three prompts: (1) Name some chemical components in your household.
 (2) Why is it important to know about these compounds?
-(3) What are some of the potential health effects of exposure to these compounds?
+(3) What are some potential health effects of exposure to these compounds?
 (4) How can individuals limit exposure to these compounds?
 Students discussed each prompt for five minutes (Barkley 166-167).

-A professor in Introduction to Media Studies is teaching a large lecture class in which 175 students are enrolled.
-He starts the first class with a lecture titled "Popular Culture as a Window for Understanding American Society."
-To engage students and start developing a sense of classroom community, the professor uses a Buzz Group activity.
-Student count of in rows (A1, A2, A3; B1, B2, B3).
-Students are given the discussion prompt "Which influence is stronger, and why?
+A professor in Introduction to Media Studies taught a large lecture class in which 175 students were enrolled.
+He started the first class with a lecture titled "Popular Culture as a Window for Understanding American Society."
+The professor used a Buzz Group activity to engage students and develop a sense of classroom community.
+Students counted off in rows (A1, A2, A3; B1, B2, B3).
+Students were given the discussion prompt, "Which influence is stronger, and why?
 The public's influence on the media?
 Or the media's influence on the public?
-Students are asked first to pair with the person next to them — next, pair with the person behind them — finally, pair with the person in front of them.
-Students are given five minutes per interaction.
-The professor records the views and guides a general discussion on the topic and asks for volunteers to summarize their interactions (Barkley 167).
+Students were asked first to pair with the person next to them, then to pair with the person behind them, and finally, to pair with the person in front of them.
+Students were given five minutes per interaction.
+The professor recorded the views, guided a general discussion, and asked volunteers to summarize their interactions (Barkley 167).

 Barkley, Elizabeth F. et al. Collaborative Learning Techniques: A Handbook For College Faculty.
 Wiley, 2014. pp 164-169.